License GuideSOC 17-1022

 Read more

-Practicing land surveying without an active license violates state law across the country.
-Practitioners face civil fines and must forfeit any income earned from unlicensed work.
-Some states impose criminal penalties for repeat violations, including short jail sentences.
-The severity increases with each offense.
+Practicing land surveying without an active license violates state law everywhere.
+Violators face civil fines and must forfeit any income earned from unlicensed work.
+Repeat offenses can result in criminal penalties in some states, ranging from fines to jail time.
+These consequences apply regardless of the surveyor's qualifications or experience.

 Career Outlook